LIST-LUXEMBOURG/gapIt/README.md

 * stations_relationships_2.xml: the upstream/downstreams relationships among the stations (file 2/2).

 Additionally, a picture is used to show the shape of the studied country: shapeCountry.jpg.

-To get the real data or to integrate your own data, please contact Olivier Parisot (olivier.parisot@list.lu) or Ivonne Trebs (ivonne.trebs@list.lu).

 ## References